rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

     Approvals   : ['D', 'G']
     Disapprovals: ['B', 'C', 'E']

-In :numref:`classmates1` we may notice that pairing *Alice* with *Carol* and *Bob* with *Edward* is evident as both do approve their reciprocal partners. *Gaby* however wants to be paired with *Edward* or *Henry*, yet both do not approve her as potential partner.
-Notice also that *Edward* wishes to be paired only with male partners and *Isabel* only with female ones.
-What is now a pairing solution which takes the fairest account of these individual approval and disapproval votes.
+In :numref:`classmates1` we may notice that matching *Alice* with *Carol* and *Bob* with *Edward* is evident as they both approve their reciprocal matches. *Gaby* however wants to be matched with *Edward* or *Henry*.
+Yet, both do not approve her as potential partner.
+Notice also that *Edward* wishes to be matched only with male partners and *Isabel* only with female ones.
+What is now a pairing solution which takes the fairest account of these individual approval and disapproval matching preferences.

 Computing a fair pairing solution
 `````````````````````````````````

-The :py:mod:`pairings` module provides the :py:class:`~pairings.FairestIntraGroupPairing` constructor for computing by brute force over all 9!! = 945 potential pairings the best correlated solution with respect to the previously given *bavp* voting profile (see :ref:`tutorial on computing fair intragroup pairings <Fair-IntraGroup-Pairings-label>`).
+The :py:mod:`pairings` module provides the :py:class:`~pairings.FairestIntraGroupPairing` constructor for computing by brute force over all 9!! = 945 potential matchings the best correlated pairing solution with respect to the previously given *bavp* voting profile (see :ref:`tutorial on computing fair intragroup pairings <Fair-IntraGroup-Pairings-label>`).

 .. code-block:: pycon
    :name: classmates2